Lightcurve Analysis Tool for Transiting Exoplanets

 The 'normal mode' looks at the short-cadence TESS data which has already been detrended and extracted by the SPOC pipeline.
 Optimal aperture lightcurve extraction aperture sizes have therefore already been identified and do not need to be selected manually.

 In FFI mode the data is downloaded using TESScut and the data detrended using PCA, a moving average filter and k-sigma clipping.
 Unlike the TESS 2-minute cadence targets, the FFIs do not come with a pre-chosen optimal aperture.
 By default, the user is given the option to manually select the pixels within each aperture for a 'large' and a 'small' aperture.
-This GUI opens automatically and the two apertures are selected by clicking on the desired pixels in the interface.
+This GUI opens automatically and the two apertures are selected by clicking on the desired pixels in the interface (see image below).
 The two (large and small aperture) lightcurves are simultaneously displayed.
 When the FFI mode is run with the command '--auto', the aperture size is chosen manually using a threshold flux value centred at the midpoint of the postage stamp.

 Transit time selection